Rolf Hochhuth: The Deputy

-Soldiers and Sikorski crash theories
+Soldiers and Sikorski crash conspiracy theories

-Hochhuth's next play, Soldiers, An obituary for Geneva (1967), alleged that Winston Churchill was responsible for the death of the Prime Minister of the Polish Government in Exile, General Władysław Sikorski, in an airplane crash in 1943, contradicting the official version of events as an accident, and implying that General Sikorski had been murdered on Churchill's orders.
-Unbeknownst to Hochhuth, the pilot of the plane was still alive and he won a libel case that seriously affected the London theater which staged the play.
+Hochhuth's next play, Soldiers: An Obituary for Geneva (1967), claimed that Winston Churchill was responsible for the death of Polish statesman Władysław Sikorski in the 1943 Gibraltar B-24 crash, contradicting the official version of events as an accident; the play implied that Sikorski had been murdered on Churchill's orders.
+Unbeknownst to Hochhuth, the pilot of the B-24, Eduard Prchal, was still alive and won a libel case against Hochhuth that seriously affected the London theater which staged the play.

-That aspect of the play has overshadowed Hochhuth's conceit that the play would contribute to a debate on the ethics of the area bombing of civilian areas by the Royal Air Force during the Second World War, with particular reference to Operation Gomorrah, the Royal Air Force raids on Hamburg in 1943, and culminating in a lengthy and invented debate between Winston Churchill and the pacifist George Bell, Bishop of Chichester.
-The play partially drew on the work of British author David Irving, later known as a Holocaust denier.
+That aspect of the play has overshadowed Hochhuth's conceit that the play would contribute to a debate on the ethics of the area bombardment of German cities by the Royal Air Force (RAF) during World War II, with particular reference to Operation Gomorrah, the Anglo-American air raid on Hamburg in 1943, and culminating in a fictional debate between Winston Churchill and the pacifist George Bell.
+The play partially drew on the work of English author David Irving, later known as a Holocaust denier.
 Irving and Hochhuth remained long-standing friends.

-Controversy arose in Britain in 1967 when the intended premiere at Britain's National Theatre Company was cancelled, due to the intervention of the National Theatre board, despite the support for the play by literary manager Kenneth Tynan and Laurence Olivier, under pressure from Joan Plowright, his wife.
-At the time of the controversy in Britain, Irving was the only figure who gave his "unequivocal" support for Hochhuth's thesis; others consulted by Tynan considered it highly improbable.
+Controversy arose in Britain in 1967 when the intended premiere of the play at the National Theatre Company was cancelled due to an intervention from the theatre's board, despite the support for the play by literary manager Kenneth Tynan and Laurence Olivier, under pressure from Joan Plowright, his wife.
+At the time of the controversy, Irving was the only figure who gave his "unequivocal" support for Hochhuth's allegations towards Churchill; others consulted by Tynan considered it highly improbable.
 The play was produced shortly afterwards in the West End with John Colicos in the cast.
 The English translation was again by Robert David MacDonald.
 In the UK, the play was seen on tour in the early 1990s and was revived most recently at the Finborough Theatre, London, in 2004.